sitespeedio/jenkins.sitespeed.io/README.md

   - Page metrics (like number of javascripts, css and images) per page
   - Summary of the rules score & Navigation Timing API metrics for all tested pages

-## How to
+## How to run in Jenkins
-- Build the HPI file
+- Build the HPI file (not included in Jenkins automatically yet)
-- Installl the HPI file in Jenkins
+- Install the HPI file in Jenkins
 - Download the latest version of sitespeed.io from http://www.sitespeed.io and put that on your Jenkins server
 - Configure the plugin
-- Take it easy
+- Run it!

 ## How to build the HPI file
 ```